Here are 7 CanLit Books that are perfect for anyone interested in engaging literary novels. As well as two CanLit kids’ book recommendations!

 - Late Nights on Air by Elizabeth Hay is an unusual love story set in Yellowknife, the capital of the Northwest Territories.

-- The Birth House by Ami McKay is set during World War I and explores what happens to the midwives when a doctor comes to an isolated village in Nova Scotia, promising to deliver babies using the latest technologies to ensure a painless birth.
+- The Birth House by Ami McKay is set during World War I and explores what happens to midwives when a doctor comes to an isolated village in Nova Scotia, promising to deliver babies using the latest medical advances to ensure a painless birth.

-- I LOVE the Trickster Trilogy (affiliate link) by Eden Robinson.
-It’s such a heartwarming exploration of community trauma and a suspenseful page-turner at the same time.
+- I LOVE the Trickster Trilogy by Eden Robinson.
+It’s a heartwarming exploration of community trauma and a suspenseful page-turner at the same time.
 I haven’t seen the TV series, but I can definitely recommend the books!

-- A Complicated Kindness (affiliate link) by Miriam Toews is a coming-of-age story set in a modern Mennonite community.
+- A Complicated Kindness by Miriam Toews is a coming-of-age story set in a modern Mennonite community.

 And Two Children’s books

 I also wanted to give you two kids’ books… because CanLit can include children’s literature.

 - Bloom by Kenneth Oppel is a middle-grade reader set on an Island pretty close to mine.
 It is a suspenseful story of three teens with suddenly surprising abilities in the middle of an alien plant invasion.